Contact our corporate or local offices directly.

 In order to facilitate environment configuration management and to enforce environment configurations applicable to each and every user in an organization, based on their assigned role(s), each user needs to be connected to the Enterprise Server Workspace.
 This is required to:

 Once a user is connected to the Workspace, the configuration service determines the environment configuration to be used for that user, and changes the relevant areas of the Altium Designer environment to enforce the permitted data elements of that configuration.
-If the user is assigned to several roles, and multiple environment configurations can apply, the user will be given the choice of which environment configuration to be applied when they sign-in.
-Choice is made from the Select a Configuration dialog.
+If the user is assigned to several roles, and multiple environment configurations can apply, the user will be given the choice of which environment configuration to be applied when they sign in.

 Related page: Board Design Release